Boost your immune system

 A powerful immune supplement

 - ImmunoShield contains a natural and safe immune-enhancing ingredient called WellmuneTM 1,3 1,6 beta glucans.
-And a strengthened immune system means you have increased protection against bacterial and viral infections.
+And a strengthened immune system means you have increased protection against bacterial and viral infections and even abnormal cell growth

 - WellmuneTM is backed by over £120 million worth of clinical research – see research page.